pyc-team/pytorch_concepts/doc/modules/mid_level_api.rst

   .. code-block:: python

-     concepts = pyc.EndogenousVariable(
+     concepts = pyc.ConceptVariable(
         concepts=["c1", "c2", "c3"],
         parents=[],
         distribution=torch.distributions.RelaxedBernoulli
      )

 - ``ParametricCPD`` objects represent conditional probability distributions (CPDs) between variables in the probabilistic model and are parameterized by |pyc_logo| PyC layers.
-For instance we can define a list of three parametric CPDs for the above concepts as:
+For instance we can define a parametric CPD for the above concepts as:

   .. code-block:: python

      concept_cpd = pyc.nn.ParametricCPD(
         concepts=["c1", "c2", "c3"],
-        parametrization=pyc.nn.LinearLatentToConcept(in_latent=10, out_features=3)
+        parametrization=pyc.nn.LinearLatentToConcept(in_latent=10, out_concepts=1)
      )

 - ``ProbabilisticModel`` objects are a collection of variables and CPDs.
 For instance we can define a model as: